tmsvg/pear-tree/README.md

 ### Dot-Repeatability

-Pear Tree is (to my knowledge) the only plugin of its kind that allows brace expansion while not breaking Vim's dot-repeat OR undo functionality.
+Pear Tree is (to my knowledge) the only plugin of its kind that allows brace expansion while not breaking Vim's dot-repeat *or* undo functionality.
 Consider this example:

 ```c
 1  int foo();|